ONEARMY/community-platform/packages/documentation/docs/Backend Development/tests.md

 This will startup the firebase emulator suite, compile functions, and watch for any changes to function or spec test files

 :::info
-The emulator console can be viewd on [localhost:4001](http://localhost:4001).
+The emulator console can be viewed on [localhost:4001](http://localhost:4001).
 All data will be cleared on script termination
 :::

 To run just a single test the interactive prompts can be used to provide a matching filename path, e.g.